fconstancias/metabaRpipe/README.md

 Fwd and Rev reads will by truncated after ```260``` and ```250``` nucleotide positions, reads shorter then `160` nucleotides will be removed as well as the Fwd with a maximum expected error more then `4` and Rev of `5`. `10` nucleotides will be used to merged denoised Fwd and Rev reads and only ASV `>240 length <600` will be kept.

-For more details, please check the dada2 orignial [tutorial](https://benjjneb.github.io/dada2/tutorial.html).
+For more details, please check the dada2 original [tutorial](https://benjjneb.github.io/dada2/tutorial.html).

 You can modify the `${MY_DIR}/metabaRpipe/Rscripts/functions.R` script by adding any `preset` of your choice adding another if statement and using the same variable names.
 Then  `--preset mypreset` can be used to call the parameters you defined in `${MY_DIR}/metabaRpipe/Rscripts/functions.R` when running the script ```Rscript ${MY_DIR}/metabaRpipe/Rscripts/dada2_metabarcoding_pipeline.Rscript ```.
-This allows automatisation of the process and the possiblity to run the pipeline from your HPC cluster.
+This allows automatisation of the process and the possibility to run the pipeline from your HPC cluster.

 <p align="right">(<a href="#top">back to top</a>)</p>